Jersey 4 Jersey: Star-studded fundraiser to benefit NJ Pandemic Relief Fund

 Money raised benefits the New Jersey Pandemic Relief Fund.

-Providing musical performances from their homes will be Tony Bennett, Jon Bon Jovi, Halsey, Charlie Puth, Bruce Springsteen and Patti Scialfa, and SZA.

-ABC 7 is pleased to be broadcasting the special at 7 p.m. on Wednesday.
-You'll also be able to watch here and on the ABC 7 New York streaming app for Fire TV, Android TV, Apple TV, and Roku.
+ABC 7 was pleased to bring you this special event on television, online and on the ABC 7 New York streaming app for Fire TV, Android TV, Apple TV, and Roku.

-Among the celebrities taking part are Saquon Barkley, Danny DeVito, Whoopi Goldberg, Chelsea Handler, Kelly Ripa, and Jon Stewart.
+Among the other celebrities taking part: Saquon Barkley, Danny DeVito, Whoopi Goldberg, Chelsea Handler, Kelly Ripa, and Jon Stewart.

-"New Jersey is on the front lines of this pandemic, making it more important than ever for us to do what Jersey does best - take care of one another," New Jersey First Lady Tammy Murphy said.
+"New Jersey is on the front lines of this pandemic, making it more important than ever for us to do what Jersey does best - take care of one another," New Jersey First Lady Tammy Murphy said prior to the event.
 "That's why we're asking everyone in our state to join the NJPRF and some of New Jersey's finest for some much-needed musical entertainment, levity and Jersey Pride during these unprecedented times."

 Extra: More from Tammy Murphy on Jersey 4 Jersey concert:

-It will also be broadcast on Apple Music and AppleTV apps, worldwide and on the E Street Radio on SiriusXM.

-The event will also honor healthcare workers, first responders and other essential employees, and remind everyone of the steps they should be doing to curb coronavirus transmission.
+The event honors healthcare workers, first responders and other essential employees, and reminds everyone of the steps they should be doing to curb coronavirus transmission.

 The New Jersey Pandemic Relief Fund was launched March 24, 2020, to marshal resources to meet critical needs and fight the economic and social impact of COVID-19 within New Jersey.